GSA/digitalgov.gov/content/communities/manage-listserv-subscription.md

 ---

-Digital.gov, a service of the General Services Administration (GSA), manages several [Communities of Practice](https://digital.gov/communities/).
-GSA provides listservs and other channels to facilitate conversations among community members.
+Digital.gov, a service of the U.S. General Services Administration (GSA), manages several [Communities of Practice](https://digital.gov/communities/).
+GSA provides Listservs and other channels to facilitate conversations among community members.
 By voluntarily participating in these communities, you are agreeing to abide by these Community Guidelines and the [TTS Code of Conduct](https://handbook.tts.gsa.gov/code-of-conduct/).

 We strive to maintain inclusive, professional communities that engage in on-topic discussions.
 Severe or repeated violations of the guidelines and code of conduct may result in temporary or permanent removal from the Communities of Practice.
-If you do not agree to abide by the guidelines and code of conduct, email us at [digitalgov@gsa.gov](mailto:digitalgov@gsa.gov), and we will unsubscribe you from the listservs.
+If you do not agree to abide by the guidelines and code of conduct, email us at [digitalgov@gsa.gov](mailto:digitalgov@gsa.gov), and we will unsubscribe you from the Listservs.

 ## Rules and Guidelines for Discussions